Last updated on August 24, 2021.

 #2: Run a Core Web Vitals check of your site

 Speed and performance are becoming a big thing in SEO.
 Core Web Vitals will become a ranking factor.
-The Core Web Vitals update will start rolling out in min June and will be fully rolled out by end of August.
+The Core Web Vitals update started rolling out in min June and will be fully rolled out by end of August.
 If your site is lagging behind its competition when it comes to Core Web Vitals, then you may have a problem.

 ⚡ Check my Core Web Vitals audit guide (35+ elements) to analyze your site for the Core Web Vitals assessments.

 #3: Run a Google page experience check of your site

 Core Web Vitals are one of five Google page experience signals that influence how your site is doing in search.
 I also recommend you audit your site in terms of Google page experience signals.

 ⚡ Check my Google page experience audit guide that covers 15+ most important elements to check in a site.

 ❗ If you don’t have time or resources to run any of the above audits, don’t worry.
 You can always hire me to help you do that.

 Members of SEOSLY Pro get access to Olga’s SEO audit video guide where she documents her 500+ step SEO audit process, Olga’s mini video SEO audits, SEO audit templates, pro SEO auditing tips, and much more!

 Join SEOSLY Pro to become a technical SEO expert in no time.